Artem45464/aimbot-py/README.md

 ## Controls
 - Press 'y' to toggle continuous scanning on/off
-- Press 'a' to aim at the last found target
+- Press 'f' to aim at the last found target
 - Press 'q' to exit

 ## Configuration